IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

   Updates the mapping between a COFMPy connection variable (as a `(node, endpoint)` tuple) and its name in the data stream.

 * `is_equivalent_stream(config: dict) -> bool`
-  Used to check if a new config would produce an equivalent stream handler instance (e.g., same file path, topic, etc.).
+  Used to check if a new config would produce an equivalent stream handler instance (e.g., same CSV file path, same Kafka topic, etc.).

 ### Handler Registration and Factory